-What are Dual Tower Regenerative Desiccant Air Dryers (and how do they work?)
+What Are Dual Tower Regenerative Desiccant Air Dryers?

-Dual tower desiccant air dryers are used to produce dewpoint temperatures below the freezing point of water, as well as reduce the moisture content of compressed air used in critical process applications.
+Dual tower desiccant air dryers are used to produce dewpoint temperatures below the freezing point of water and reduce the moisture content of compressed air used in critical process applications.
 Typical dewpoints produced by these types of dryers are -40° F to -100° F, although lower dewpoints are possible.

 The three basic types of desiccant used in dual tower regenerative air dryers are:

 As enough molecules gather, vapor changes phase and becomes a liquid.
-The process continues as long as the concentration of water vapor in the air is greater than the concentration in the desiccant pores.
+The process continues as long as water vapor concentration in the air exceeds the concentration in the desiccant pores.
 The water remains on the surface of the desiccant until it is stripped off.
 This is called reactivating or regenerating the desiccant.

 By doing this, the desiccant may be used again and again.

-Dual tower desiccant dryers offer a continuous supply of dry compressed air by using two identical towers each containing a bed of desiccant beads.
+Dual tower desiccant dryers offer a continuous supply of dry compressed air using two identical towers, each containing a bed of desiccant beads.
 While one tower is on stream drying the compressed air, the other tower is off stream so the desiccant in that tower can be regenerated.

 In a pressure swing type regenerative dryer, the regeneration of the desiccant bed is accomplished by expanding some of the dried air to near atmospheric pressure and directing it across the wet desiccant bed.
 This swing in pressure produces expanded air with a very low water vapor concentration.

 Because the water vapor concentration of this expanded or purge air is less than the water vapor concentration in the pores of the desiccant, water vapor moves from the desiccant back into the purge air stream.
 The purge air stream then carries the desorbed water out of the dryer.

 Pressure swing dryers are often called heaterless or heatless dryers because no outside heat is added for the regeneration of the desiccant.